jakubgarfield/Bonobo-Git-Server-Web/content/features.md

     </ul>
 </div>

 Repository browser allows you to see the structure of the project inside the web interface.
-It can display the file content if it is a text one and use a proper syntax highlighting.
+It can display a content of a file if it is a text one and use a proper syntax highlighting.
 It also can display images.

 <div class="row-fluid">
 <ul class="thumbnails">